Are Paris Tourist Cards Worth It?

 Snow in Paris| ©Yann Caradec

-With its leaden skies, Paris in winter is an excellent vacation destination, and thanks to tourist cards, you can visit the best indoor attractions for a much lower price.
-You can visit the Musée d'Orsay, the Orangerie, the Louvre, the famous covered galleries, the Galeries Lafayette, and endless guided tours of the best of French cuisine, one of the most renowned in the world.
+With its leaden skies, Paris in winter is an excellent vacation destination, and thanks to tourist passes, you can visit the best indoor attractions at a much lower price.
+You can explore the Musée d’Orsay, the Orangerie, the Louvre, the famous covered arcades, the Galeries Lafayette, and countless guided tours showcasing the best of French cuisine, one of the most renowned in the world.

-Although a little cold, winter in Paris is ideal for visiting the city, as Paris is so vast that you can find activities to suit all tastes.
-That's why the Paris Pass is absolutely worth it if you visit the city in winter.
-If you're lucky enough to have snow during your stay, I recommend wrapping up warm and crossing the bridges over the Seine, or having a mulled wine to warm up.
+Parisian winter, while a bit chilly, is ideal for visiting the city, as Paris is so vast that you’ll find activities for every taste.
+That’s why the Paris Pass is absolutely worth it if you’re visiting the city in winter.
+If you’re lucky enough to have snow during your stay, I recommend bundling up and crossing the bridges over the Seine, or sipping some mulled wine to warm up.

 Compare Paris tourist passes